The dBu ma de kho na nyid of rGya dmar ba Byang chub grags (12th c.)

 Auf dieser Seite

-This research project on rGya dmar ba’s dBu ma de kho na nyid, which is being carried out by Pascale Hugon (IKGA) and Kevin Vose (College of William&Mary), began in June 2017 during Kevin Vose’s four-week stay as a visiting fellow at the IKGA.
+This research project on rGya dmar ba’s dBu ma de kho na nyid, which is being carried out by Pascale Hugon (IKGA) and Kevin Vose (College of William & Mary, Virginia), began in June 2017 during Kevin Vose’s four-week stay as a visiting fellow at the IKGA.

 In a first step, our aim is to produce a critical edition and an English translation of the work, together with the abundant marginal notes that are found in the manuscript.
 This will enable, in a later step, the detailed study of specific topics, in relation with parallel discussions in rGya dmar ba’s other works and in the works of later scholars, notably, rGya dmar ba’s student Phya pa Chos kyi seng ge.

-A month of intensive joint work allowed us to edit and translate some portions of the manuscript (Sections I, III, and a third of section V), which represents about 10% of the text.
+A month of intensive joint work in the Summer of 2017 allowed us to edit and translate about 10% of the text together with the interlinear notes.
+Our work was continued via video-conference.
+At present, we have completed the introductory discussion (f.
+1b-2a), sections I, II and III, and a third of section V (ca. 25% of the text).

 We hope that this material will be useful to other scholars even in this incomplete stage, and will promote the study of early developments in Tibetan Madhyamaka.